 • API namespace – Requests under /api/* map to files inside api/.
 For example, /api/device/list includes api/device/list.php, binds the exported closure, and executes it via ZealAPI.

-• .php guard – By default, requests that explicitly target .php files (e.g., /secret.php) return 403.
+• .php guard – By default, requests that explicitly target .php files are blocked: an existing-but-blocked file (e.g., /secret.php where public/secret.php exists) returns 403 Forbidden; a .php URL with no backing file returns 404 Not Found.
 Set App::$ignore_php_ext = false if you need to serve raw PHP files directly.

 Implicit routes register last with the lowest priority, so any explicit route you register can override them.